hugogirard/formRecognizerDevOps/README.md

 ## Create the needed Github Secrets

-The pipelines need to have some Github secrets to be created before execution.
-To create the secrets, click the Settings in the menu.
+The actions need to have some Github secrets to be created before execution.
+To create the secrets, click the **Settings** in the menu.

 ![settings](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/settings.png)